List of current state governors in Nigeria

 Party affiliation of current Nigerian state governors:

 Nigeria has 36 states that each elect a governor to serve as chief executive of the state government.
 The sole federal district, the Federal Capital Territory, is headed by a minister appointed by the president to oversee the administration.
 In the event of a vacancy, the governor is succeeded by the second-highest-ranking state official; the deputy governor.

-As of 3 November 2025, there are 25 states with APC governors, 8 states with PDP governors, 1 state each with APGA, Labour and NNPP governors.
+As of 14 May 2026, there are 31 states with APC governors, 2 states with APM governors and 1 state each with Accord, APGA, and Labour governors.

 The current gubernatorial term ends and new term begins in May for most states, two to three months after their election.
 Governors are elected for a term of four years (maximum of two terms).

 All 36 governors are members of the Nigeria Governors' Forum, a non-partisan organization which represents states in discussions with the federal government.
 Other organizations for governors include the partisan Progressive Governors Forum and PDP Governors Forum.

-Eligibility
+State governors

 Citizen of Nigeria by birth, at least 35 years of age, is a member of a political party and is sponsored by that political party are eligible for the office of Governor.
 The constitution limits state governors to only two four-year terms in office.

-Oath of office

-The Constitution of Nigeria specifies an oath of office for the State Governors of Nigeria: